+Version 11 Revised 10-16-17 produced by balconies and other overhangs are not included here, for their influence is taken into account in the HERS rating system.
 Submittals: Photo or site plan showing locations of trees.

-E2.10 Washer and Dryer Outside of Conditioned Space

-Requirement: Locate washer and dryer outside of conditioned space -garage, unconditioned utility room, etc. The location must be separated from the main body of the home by an insulated wall.
-The unconditioned utility room must meet the following requirements:

-- Insulate the walls between the utility room and conditioned space (shared - Finish the shared walls and ceiling (if below conditioned space) with drywall. - Seal all holes and air leakage pathways through the walls, floor, and ceiling that can connect the utility room to the conditioned space (plumbing, gas lines, wiring, and bottom plate). - Install a non-louvered door that is weather-stripped and equipped with a properly adjusted threshold.

-Intent: Washers and dryers emit large quantities of heat under operation.
+Resources: N/A E2.10 Washer and Dryer Outside of Conditioned Space Requirement: Locate washer and dryer outside of conditioned space -garage, unconditioned utility room, etc. The location must be separated from the main body of the home by an insulated wall.
+The unconditioned utility room must meet the following requirements: - Insulate the walls between the utility room and conditioned space (shared walls). - Finish the shared walls and ceiling (if below conditioned space) with drywall. - Seal all holes and air leakage pathways through the walls, floor, and ceiling that can connect the utility room to the conditioned space (plumbing, gas lines, wiring, and bottom plate). - Install a non-louvered door that is weather-stripped and equipped with a properly adjusted threshold.
+Points: 1 Intent: Washers and dryers emit large quantities of heat under operation.
 If located within the conditioned space, they represent an additional load on the home's air conditioning system.
 If the washer and dryer are located within the conditioned space, points can be achieved under Health-Ventilation by providing a makeup air source.
 Submittals: Photo or floor plan showing location of utility room.

-E2.11 Floor Joist Perimeter Insulated and Sealed

-Requirement: Insulate and seal around the perimeter of all framed floors -To receive this credit the home must be greater than 1 story.
+Resources: N/A E2.11 Floor Joist Perimeter Insulated and Sealed Requirement: Insulate and seal around the perimeter of all framed floors -To receive this credit the home must be greater than 1 story.

-Intent: In homes greater than 1 story, it is critical to ensure that the external perimeter of all framed floors are insulated, as well as sealed, to prevent leakage of unconditioned air and moisture into the floor cavity.
+Points: 1 Intent: In homes greater than 1 story, it is critical to ensure that the external perimeter of all framed floors are insulated, as well as sealed, to prevent leakage of unconditioned air and moisture into the floor cavity.
 Often times, forced air ductwork is located within this cavity, and can suffer significant efficiency loss through contact with the unconditioned air.
 Because blown-in foam insulation is an air barrier as well as a thermal barrier, additional sealing is not necessary.
 Sealing of all building assembly connections within the rim joist area is required when using other types of insulation.
 Submittals: Photo or wall section detail.

-E2.12 Light Colored Exterior Walls

-Requirement: At least 80% of the home's exterior surfaces on the outside of conditioned space must have a reflectance of at least 50%.
+Version 11 Revised 10-16-17 E2.12 Light Colored Exterior Walls Requirement: At least 80% of the home's exterior surfaces on the outside of conditioned space must have a finish such that the LRV \geq 60 for stucco and all painted finishes and/or a Solar Reflective Index \geq 29 for metal and vinyl.
 If a documented reflectivity is not available, this credit can only be given to "white" or "off white".

-Intent: Dark colors absorb more heat from sunlight; in contrast, light-colored surfaces have been shown to reduce cooling costs.
+Points: 1 Intent: Dark colors absorb more heat from sunlight; in contrast, light-colored surfaces have been shown to reduce cooling costs.
 A code credit is currently available for homes in Florida that incorporate white metal or tile roofs.
 Many paint colors are now available that offer adequate reflectance specs in colors other than "white."
 Submittals: Cut sheet showing reflectance spec.
-When appropriate, photos and calculations proving no more than 20% of the exterior of the conditioned square footage has less than 50% reflectivity.
+When appropriate, photos and calculations indicating the percent coverage of the light finishes.
+Resources: N/A

-E2.13 Light Colored Interior Walls, Ceilings, Carpet/Floors

-Requirement: All bedrooms and all major living spaces in the home have light-colored wall and ceiling surfaces with a reflectance of at least 50%.
+E2.13 Light Colored Interior Walls, Ceilings, Carpet/Floors Requirement: All bedrooms and all major living spaces in the home have light-colored wall and ceiling surfaces with a reflectance of at least 50% (or Light Reflectance Value (LRV) > 50).
 Bonus point awarded if all major living spaces and bedrooms have light colored flooring.
 If a documented reflectivity is not available, this credit can only be given to "white" or "off white".